 Use tools to your advantage

-Communication is crucial during MLR review.
+Communication is crucial during MLR and medical affairs review.
 While remote, you may be wondering when to use a call, email, video call, chat or an @mention directly on a marketing piece.
 There is no tried and true answer, as everyone has different preferred communication styles.
 The important thing to remember is simply to communicate.
 Over communication is often recommended while working remotely.
 Ask your colleagues their communication preferences and work together to ensure that everyone is on the same page.

 Schedule breaks… and commit to them